Volvo XC90 review - Reliability and safety

 Over the past few years, Volvo has been steadily rising up through the rankings in our Driver Power owner satisfaction survey: the Swedish carmaker finished 13th (out of 29 brands) in 2019, 10th spot in 2020, a 9th-place finish in 2021 and achieved 8th position in 2022.

 All Volvos come with a three-year/60,000-mile warranty, which is about average for the class – although the BMW X5 has no mileage limitation on its three-year guarantee.
 Meanwhile, the plug-in hybrid version’s lithium-ion battery is covered for eight years or 100,000 miles, whichever comes first, and XC90 buyers also get three years of free roadside assistance that covers you Europe-wide.

 Servicing costs for the Volvo XC90 can be fixed if you purchase one of the marque’s set plans.
 They can last between two and six years, varying in cost depending on annual mileage.
 You don’t have to buy these immediately, meaning there is no pressure to buy a package at the same time as buying your car.

 In this review

-- 2Engines, performance and drivePowerful petrol, diesel and hybrid engines ensure the big Volvo XC90 isn’t short of get-up-and-go
+- 2Engines, performance and drivePowerful petrol, diesel and plug-in hybrid engines ensure the big Volvo XC90 isn’t short of get-up-and-go

 - 5Practicality, comfort and boot spaceIn spite of its premium feel, practicality is the real strength of the Volvo XC90